FISCO-BCOS/FISCO-BCOS-DOC/en/docs/sdk/java_sdk.md

 ## Configuration of SDK

 ### FISCO BCOS node certificate configuration
 FISCO BCOS requires SDK to pass two-way authentication on certificate(ca.crt、sdk.crt) and private key(sdk.key) when connecting with nodes.
-Therefore, we need to copy `ca.crt`, `sdk.crt` and `sdk.key` under `nodes/${ip}/sdk` folder of node to the resource folder of the project for SDK to connect with nodes.
+Therefore, we need to copy `ca.crt`, `sdk.crt` and `sdk.key` under `nodes/${ip}/sdk` folder of node to the resource folder of the project for SDK to connect with nodes.(There are only `node.crt` and `node.key` before FISCO BCOS version 2.1.
+Rename them to `sdk.crt` and `sdk.key` to compatible with latest SDK version)

 ### Configuration of config file
 The config file of java application should be configured.
 It is noteworthy that FISCO BCOS 2.0 supports [Multi-group function](../design/architecture/group.md), and SDK needs to configure the nodes of the group.
 The configuration process will be exemplified in this chapter by Spring and Spring Boot project.